Spring Freedom: Motorcycle Safety Reminders

 Dress for the occasion

 Baggy jeans, thick boots, and leather gloves aren’t just a fashion statement, they’re a safety precaution.
-Wear long sleeves, thick foot and hand protection, and U.S. Department of Transportation approved helmet.
+Wear long sleeves, thick foot, and hand protection, and the U.S. Department of Transportation approved helmet.

 Drive like your life depended on it

 In reality, your life does depend on it.
 You are small on your bike, you hide in blind spots, and unless you have a muffler the size of a cannon, people often don’t know you’re there.
 Be a very defensive driver and make an effort to be seen in all situations.

 The joy of riding is not the destination, but the way you take to get there.
 Drive the recommended speed limit and try not to speed.
 You’ll enjoy the view better that way without fear of extreme accident or speeding ticket.